UBC-Solar/sunlink/README.md

 > **NOTE:** make sure you correctly rename your environment variable file to `.env` otherwise Docker compose will not be able to read it.
 It should **not** have a `.txt` extension.

-An example `.env` file is given in `./examples/environment/`.
+A template `.env` file is given in `./examples/`.
 The contents of this file will look something like this:

 ```env
 # Grafana environment variables